bigbluebutton/bigbluebutton-api-php/docs/src/api_calls/meetings.md

     ->addPresentation($url, null, 'new_name.pdf')                // by a URL and rename the file ->addPresentation('filename.pdf', file_get_contents($file)); // by injecting a data stream and define the filename used on BBB-server

+// launch the request to the BBB-Server and receive its response
 $insertDocumentResponse = $bbb->insertDocument($insertDocumentParameters);

 if (!$createMeetingResponse->success()) {